🦞 2026 food tours & experiences available — explore packages

 Wild Barramundi

-Australia's favourite native fish, barramundi thrives in Queensland's tropical rivers and estuaries.
-Pan-seared or baked, its large flaky fillets have a mild, buttery flavour that pairs beautifully with local citrus and macadamia salsa.
+Australia's most iconic native fish thrives in Queensland's tropical rivers and estuaries.
+Pan-seared or baked, its large flaky fillets have a mild, buttery flavour.
+Ochre Restaurant in Cairns pairs it with native green ant oil — an unforgettable combination.

 🍤 Coastal Classic